octimot/StoryToolkitAI/INSTALLATION.md

 If you don't want to get your hands dirty with terminal commands, check if there is a release available for your platform [here](https://github.com/octimot/StoryToolkitAI/releases).

-We do, however, recommend doing your best to install the non-standalone version of the tool using the instructions below.
+We do, however, recommend doing your best to install the git version of the tool using the instructions below.
 This would allow you to get the latest features and bug fixes as soon as they are released.

 ### StoryToolkitAI is free but we need your help